• Peacock is a streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

 Oh, and Peacock will have its own late night talk shows, that aren't just pickups from NBC.
 Those series will include the Amber Ruffin Show, starring the titular writer and performer known for her time on Detroiters and Drunk History.
 There's also an Untitled Larry Wilmore Show, which will see the former The Daily Show correspondent focus on the 2020 election and the topics of the week.

-Peacock Premium subscribers get to watch The Tonight Show Starring Jimmy Fallon and Late Night with Seth Myers" three and a half hours early.
+And at some point, Peacock Premium subscribers will supposedly get to watch The Tonight Show Starring Jimmy Fallon and Late Night with Seth Myers" three and a half hours early.

 Peacock TV sports programming

 Peacock is trying to differentiate itself from the pack by pushing hard on sports.
 Not only will it have the Tokyo Olympics in 2021, there will be complete coverage of the build up to the 2022 winter games.

 Peacock is now the exclusive live streaming home of the series PFT Live with Mike Florio, which adapts the site Profootballtalk.com into a sports talk show.
 Chris Simms, Peter King and Rodney Harrison have stayed on.

 The streamer also exclusive rights to the WWE.

 Over the span of the 2020-21 season, Peacock Premium will be the exclusive home (in the U.S.) for more than 175 Premier League matches.